Court Suspends Appointment of John Mwangemi as Acting KPA MD

-The High Court has suspended the appointment of John Mwangemi as acting Kenya Ports Authority (KPA) managing director pending hearing of case filed by lobby group challenging the recruitment process.
+The Employment and Labour Relations Court in Mombasa has suspended the appointment of John Mwangemi as acting Kenya Ports Authority (KPA) managing director pending hearing of case filed by lobby group challenging the recruitment process.

 Mwangemi was appointed to the position on July 1, 2021, following the retirement of Eng.
 Rashid Salim.